AnaisBresle/Legend-HQ/README.md

 Group has agreed on wireframe.
 Trying to provide a 5 day forecast.
 Found icons for main weather conditions - https://openweathermap.org/weather-conditions.
 There are 9 conditions both night and days.

+## 02-07-25
+Focus on Makig layout responsive
+Will work on proper style last.